 We respond.
 And we stay.

 When disaster strikes we are on the ground quickly providing immediate support; but we also stay for the long term, rebuilding lives for children, families and their communities.
-From the Korean war in the 1950s to Cyclone Idai and the Syria crisis this year, we have been responding to humanitarian emergencies for nearly 70 years.
+From the Korean war in the 1950s to Cyclone Idai and the Syria crisis this year, we have been responding to humanitarian emergencies for more than 70 years.

 Today, there are more than double the number of emergencies there were ten years ago; more than 130 million people in need of humanitarian assistance just to survive, and over half of them are children.
 The nature of emergencies is changing too.
 Conflict is more vicious, complex and unpredictable.
 Climate change is unleashing natural disasters faster, for longer and with longer-lasting consequences for children and their families.
-The needs are greater, the gap in available funding is growing, and the calls on to respond have never been greater.
+The needs are greater, the gap in available funding is growing and the calls on to respond have never been greater.

 Preparing, responding, and helping communities recover.